naumenko-sa/cre/README.md

 * [bcbio](https://github.com/chapmanb/bcbio-nextgen/) and [gemini](https://github.com/arq5x/gemini) communities.
 Thank you all!
 * Kristin Kernohan from Children Hospital of Eastern Ontario (CHEO), who generated most ideas about the report contents.
 Thank you, Kristin, for all of the discussions!

-Thank you colleagues from [CCM](https://ccm.sickkids.ca/), for seminars and personal discussions.
+Thank you colleagues at [CCM](https://ccm.sickkids.ca/), for seminars and personal discussions.

 # 1. Create a project (projects) to run with bcbio.